 Sour cream, Ritz crackers, melted cheese, butter, and cream of celery soup take this hash brown casserole with sour cream to an unbelievable level of flavor.
 It’s a must-have side dish at any Southern social gathering.

-This Hash Brown Casserole with sour cream have had starring roles in some of the best occasions of my life: Family Reunions, Thanksgiving, Sunday Dinners at Grandmama’s House, Picnics, Potlucks, and Church Dinners.
-It’s pretty much an unwritten rule that if you have a gathering of any decent size in the south and do not include a hash brown casserole, you’re sure to be ostracized from the community and brought up on prayer lists at more than one congregation the next weekend.
+This hash brown casserole with sour cream has had starring roles in some of the best occasions of my life: family reunions, Thanksgiving, Sunday dinners at Grandmama’s House, picnics, potlucks, and church dinners.
+It’s pretty much an unwritten rule that if you have a gathering of any decent size in the South and do not include a hash brown casserole, you’re sure to be ostracized from the community and brought up on prayer lists at more than one congregation the next weekend.
 Even in times where we find ourselves home more often this is a fabulous option.

 There are two primary hash brown casserole recipes (although countless variations exist).
-The first one is what I think of as a “cheesy” hash brown casserole.
-This is the type that cracker barrel serves and my husband’s favorite.
-I posted that recipe nearly ten years ago so if you’d like too see it (as well as my beginning photography skills) please click here.
+The first one is what I think of as a cheesy hash brown casserole.
+This is the type that Cracker Barrel serves and my husband’s favorite.
+Here’s the copycat recipe for you and your family’s own enjoyment.

 - Shredded cheddar cheese